 WordPress keeps on top of internet trends.
 In the digital era, mobile browser use has rapidly overtaken desktop browser use with over 4 billion mobile phones being used globally.
-So, it makes sense that WordPress is optimized for mobile and you can manage your WordPress site from your mobile phone too.
+So, it makes sense that WordPress is optimised for mobile – and you can manage your WordPress site from your mobile phone, too.

 Due to WordPress’ user-friendliness, it is incredibly easy to add, alter or remove content on the platform.
 You can even do this from your mobile phone and without the need to have HTML coding skills.
-Publishing the content is even easier – you can publish with just one click.
+Publishing content is even easier – you can do it with just one click.

 WordPress’ features encourage and allow for social communication online.
 Its design means that you can share the pages and posts on social media platforms and build an online community by interacting with others in the comments section.

 WordPress comes with literally thousands of professionally designed themes to choose from.
-It makes sense though, as if every business applied the same theme for their website – the internet would be incredibly boring.
+It makes sense, though, as if every business applied the same theme for their website then the internet would be incredibly boring.
 These WordPress themes are free, mobile-ready and customisable, with something for everyone.